Natural scientific research in Canada: Cognitive science

 Since the 1980s, researcher Michael Persinger, at Laurentien University in Sudbury, Ontario, has conducted controversial experiments into the electromagnetic stimulation of an individual's temporal lobes.
 He claims that such stimulation induces a "religious" experience.

 NeuroScience Canada, founded in 1990, funds multidisciplinary neurological research for the study of neurological disorders such as chronic pain, cognitive impairment and neurotrauma.
-In 2008, Dr. Bruce McNaughton was the first to receive the $20 million Alberta Heritage Foundation for Medical Research, Polaris Award.
+In 2008, Bruce McNaughton was the first to receive the $20 million Alberta Heritage Foundation for Medical Research, Polaris Award.
 He will undertake studies in the field of computational neuroscience at the Canadian Centre for Behavioural Neuroscience at the University of Lethbridge.

 All G-13 universities have departments of philosophy with doctorate level staff members conducting research related to the philosophy of the mind.
-The work of Dr. Paul R. Thagard at the University of Waterloo, with respect to cognitive functions and coherence, is of note.
+The work of Paul R. Thagard at the University of Waterloo, with respect to cognitive functions and coherence, is of note.
 Charles Taylor of McGill University in Montreal has studied consciousness within the context of European Hegelianism.
 Zenon Pylyshyn, a psychologist and computer scientist at the University of Western Ontario from 1964 to 1994, has made significant contributions to cognitive science.
 Other Canadian-born and educated cognitive scientists have made their mark in the US including David Kirsh, John Robert Anderson, Keith Holyoak and Steven Pinker.

 Founded in 1991 at the University of British Columbia in Vancouver, the Peter Wall Institute for Advanced Studies represents a novel approach to research in Canada.
 Modelled after the Institute for Advanced Study in Princeton in the US, the Institute uses the multidisciplinary technique to conduct research related to problems in the fields of science, social science and the humanities.
 The current director, Dianne Newell, is a professor of history.